4th of July 2015 in Hermosa Beach, Redondo Beach and Manhattan Beach

 Fourth of July Weekend

-This year America's birthday lands on a Friday, making it a guilt and worry-free day to let loose.
+This year America's birthday lands on a Saturday, making it a guilt and worry-free day to let loose.
 With summer in full swing, the South Bay is notorious for being one of the best spots in the country to enjoy the holiday.
-This Friday, the South Bay will party like diligent patriots armed with red cups and a gaggle of beach cruisers because it's the Fourth of July in the Beach Cities.
-The legendary Ironman is on again for the 37th year, the only time alcohol is accepted on the beach all year (under heavy police presence, of course).
-Here's a breakdown of the week's activities.
+This Friday, the South Bay will party like diligent patriots armed with red cups and a gaggle of beach cruisers because it's the Fourth of July Weekend in the Beach Cities.
+The legendary Ironman is on again for the 41st year, the only time alcohol is accepted on the beach all year (under heavy police presence, of course).
+Here's a breakdown of the weekend's activities.

-Thursday night is shaping up to be a big night in the area, with many bars expecting huge crowds.
-Join the cult following of one of the better 80's bands out there - the Spazmatics will be tearing it up live at Saint Rocke on Thursday evening.
-Baja Sharkeez Hermosa Beach will be hosting DJ Dangerhouse on Thursday, July 3.
+Friday night is shaping up to be a big night in the area, with many bars expecting huge crowds.
+Friday night you can got to a Pre-4th of July party and experience the ATOMIC 80s - Independencia! by Club Berlin & The Wreck Hall at the Alpine Restaurant in Torrance.
+Baja Sharkeez Hermosa Beach will be hosting DJ Versatyle on Friday, July 3.
 Patrick Molloy's will be hosting a 4th of July style breakfast all weekend beginning at 9:00 a.m., complete with jello shots and cocktails.
-Live music starts at 3pm at BALEENkitchen for the 4th with tunes provided by Mark McMillen & Friends.
-An early morning "Make Your Own" Bloody Mary and Mimosa Bar set the table nicley for a gourmet burger bar availabe from 3-6pm during BALEENkitchen's 4th of July Celebration.
-On the premise and hidden just below BALEENkitchen, nestled against the Portofino Marina, are actual fire pits that can be frequented on any given weekend but, could also make for an intimate staging point for the fireworks show that blasts off around 9pm.
+Live music starts at 3pm at BALEENkitchen for the 4th with tunes provided by Coleslaw & band.
+An early morning "Make Your Own" Bloody Mary and Mimosa Bar set the table nicely for a gourmet burger bar availabe from 3-6pm during BALEENkitchen's 4th of July Celebration.
+On the premise and hidden just below BALEENkitchen, are actual fire pits that can be frequented on any given weekend but, could also make for an intimate staging point for the fireworks show that blasts off around 9pm from Redondo Beach's Seaside Lagoon.

-Grab a bottle of red, white, or rose and make a date for Zanes in Hermosa Beach - there is no corkage fee which always complements a reasonably-priced tasty dinner.
+South Bay’s biggest free Summer Concert Series returns to Redondo Pier this week when three concerts perform on the 4th of July; free summer concerts on the Redondo Pier happen every Thursday and Saturday through September 5.
 Stay classy with a brunch at the Strand House in Manhattan Beach or relax on the tacky side of King Harbor with a craft beer at Naja's Place.
+A couple steps down from Naja's is King Harbor Brewing Company's newly opened Waterfront Tasting Room.
 Follow the craft beer trend during the daytime inside one of the South Bay's most influential bottle shops at Select Beer Store just off Pacific Coast Highway in Redondo Beach.
-Select Beer Store always has a well curated selection of dafts and bottles, with a solid focus on local breweries.
 A stop here druing the daytime can elevate your craft beer IQ and at the same time act as a nice whistle stop before the bombs burst in air.

 Fourth of July Day